BCLab-UNM/MARIAM/README.md

 ```

 ## Submodule Updates
 All submodules that we need to make changes to have been forked by the BCLab-UNM group.
 If you find any other submodules that you need to edit that have not been forked yet, feel free to do so.
+Pulling and pushing to submodules is somewhat nuanced, so please follow this instructions carefully...

 ### Pulling
-Updating and pushing to submodules is somewhat nuanced... here are the steps for **pulling** changes that others have made to submodules:
+Here are the steps for **pulling** changes that others have made to submodules:
 ```bash
 cd ~/MARIAM
 git submodule init